 The use of honey as medicine is nothing new.
-It was an ingredient in medicinal compounds and cures made by Egyptian physicians 5,000 years ago.
-Its medical use has been found in other ancient practices from traditional Chinese medicine and Indian Ayurveda to Mayan shamanism.
-In the past ten years there has been an explosion in scientific research on honey as medicine at Universities, research centers, and medical clinics around the world.
+It first appeared as an ingredient in medicinal compounds and cures made by Egyptian physicians 5,000 years ago.
+In other ancient practices, honey is used as medicine, from traditional Chinese medicine and Indian Ayurveda to Mayan shamanism.
+In the past fifteen years, there has been an explosion in scientific research on honey as medicine at Universities, research centers, and medical clinics worldwide.

 The power of honey as medicine may surprise you.

 In his book, The Honey Prescription, Nathaniel Altman explores the broad spectrum of medicinal uses of honey.
 Specifically, he explores how these remedies can be used safely at home and by licensed health care practitioners.
 He includes an extensive selection of honey-based recipes that can treat common health problems from burns, conjunctivitis, and ulcers to tooth decay.